2014 FIFA World Cup final: Post-match

 The German press praised the team for their overall performance in the tournament, contrasting it with the team's poor form a decade earlier.
 Christian Gödecke, writing in Der Spiegel wrote "Now Germany is world champion, and German football is barely recognisable.
 It's the perfect mix of virtue and magic, of hurrah and heave ho."
 Writers in the Süddeutsche Zeitung described the final as a "fitting punchline" to the tournament, while noting that "There won't be debates like there were in Rome in 1990, when the penalty that Andreas Brehme netted for the 1–0 victory was controversial and triggered conspiracy theories against FIFA amongst the Argentinians".
 In Argentina, the press were downbeat but also indicated their pride in the team's achievement, with many newspapers featuring a front-page picture of Messi after the match, alone or with his teammates.
 Newspaper Clarín lamented the team's missed chances and their denied penalty appeal.
-Ezequiel Fernández Moores of La Nacion thought Germany the deserved winners, and believed the referee correct in denying Higuaín's penalty appeal.
+Ezequiel Fernández Moores of La Nación thought Germany the deserved winners, and believed the referee correct in denying Higuaín's penalty appeal.
 The host country's rivalry with Argentina continued to feature in the Brazilian press after the game, sports daily Lance! using the headline "Tell Me How You Feel Now" in response to Argentine mocking of Brazil throughout the tournament.
 Speaking on his TV show, Maradona responded to this by contrasting Argentina's one-goal defeat to the 7–1 loss suffered by Brazil.
 A photograph by Chinese photographer Bao Tailiang of the Chengdu Economic Daily, showing Messi staring at the World Cup Trophy after Argentina's defeat, won the Sports Singles award at the 2015 World Press Photo of the Year contest.

 Germany's next major tournament was UEFA Euro 2016, in which they reached the semi-final before losing 2–0 to hosts France.
 At the subsequent 2018 World Cup in Russia, Germany failed to advance from the group phase, finishing bottom of their group behind Sweden, Mexico and South Korea.
 Germany secured only one win at the tournament, over Sweden, and lost to Mexico and South Korea, becoming the third successive World Cup holders to be eliminated in the group stage after Italy in 2010 and Spain in 2014, and also was eliminated in the early stages of a World Cup for the first time since 1938.
+Germany would again fail to surpass the group stage in 2022 as well.
+Additionally, Germany has failed to keep a clean sheet in every World Cup match since the 2014 final, up to and including their elimination from the 2026 tournament in a penalty shoot-out against Paraguay.